 The space optimisation and impact assessment types of data accounting, contrast to a certain degree.
 Both need to store information on access events, but they differ in how they group and identify data.
 For example, the impact assessment types of data accounting, which looks at the reuse of datasets, is a more externally facing type of accounting and relies on some form of persistent unique identifier.
 Supporting both types of data accounting simultaneously does require more effort, but would be of benefit to many different communities.

 Dataset Usage Metrics

-Following the questionnaire, a proposal was created for the metrics that could be extracted to perform dataset usage accounting.
-Table 1 shows an outline of the metrics that were proposed for performing dataset usage accounting.
-They are intended as an extension to the Open Grid Forum (OGF) Usage Record version 2 (UR-2.0): the first two blocks are based directly on the OGF Usage Record, with the addition of an ORCID, and the dataset usage block is an extension.
-The final implementation for dataset usage accounting may need to be quite different once more feedback is received and use cases developed.
-For example, the format of the Dataset field should probably not be mandated in the accounting record, and should just provide optional fields to specify which replica the record refers to.
-Additionally there is currently no agreed way for the individual records to be aggregated into larger summaries and these metrics will need to be refined as dataset accounting is developed though the prototypes and integrations with storage systems.

-Table 1 - Dataset accounting metrics
+Details of the dataset usage metrics can be found in section 2.3 of the report on the First Data Accounting Prototype.